okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ## Create a basic app

 To make this sample as versatile as possible, the following starter app redirects to Okta to sign in as you load it into the browser.
 In your own apps, you might want to initiate the redirect using a button for sign-in.
-You might want to initiate the redirect when visiting a certain route that requires authentication (such as an admin page).
+Or, you might want to initiate the redirect when visiting a certain route that requires authentication (such as an admin page).
 The key is that you initiate the sign-in flow through the redirect.

 Review the following sections to build out the sample app, or see the full sample app code in the [Add a sign-out function](#add-a-sign-out-function) section.